I thought that sexuality goes downhill after menopause … it's been the opposite for me.

 Once my life felt more spacious, I loved that time for myself, and at first I didn’t want to date!
 I wanted time for myself.
 Once I gave myself permission to enjoy and linger in that spaciousness as long as I wanted to, something shifted.

-Getting back into dating this time around meant leading with what Hannah wanted.
+Getting back into dating this time around meant leading with what Hannah wanted for herself.

 I started dating, and then our work shifted more to the reality of dating and looking at the patterns and habits in which I was short changing myself by not asking for what I wanted.
 And I was learning how to ask for what I want too.